Japan suspends 1.6 mln doses of Moderna shot days after contamination reports - Up News Info

 Japan Airlines said it had canceled some COVID-19 vaccinations for its employees on Thursday after receiving Moderna vaccines with particulate matter.

-Japan is battling is worst wave of infections, driven by the Delta variant, with new daily infections exceeding 25,000 for the first time this month.
-It has inoculated 54% of population with at least one dose and fully vaccinated 43%, according to a Reuters vaccine tracker.
-(Reporting by Manojna Maddipatla and Nikhil Kurian Nainan in Bengaluru, Chang-Ran Kim and Rocky Swift in Tokyo and Ju-min Park; Editing by Miyoung Kim, Himani Sarkar and Gerry Doyle)
+Japan is battling its worst wave of infections, driven by the Delta variant, with new daily infections exceeding 25,000 for the first time this month.
+It has inoculated 54% of its population with at least one dose and fully vaccinated 43%, according to a Reuters vaccine tracker.
+(Reporting by Manojna Maddipatla and Nikhil Kurian Nainan in Bengaluru, Chang-Ran Kim and Rocky Swift in Tokyo and Ju-min Park; Editing by Miyoung Kim, Himani Sarkar, Gerry Doyle and Ana Nicolaci da Costa)

 Advertisement